 Tray-based teeth whitening systems, which are bought either in a grocery store or obtained after a visit to the dentist, comprise a gel whitening solution that includes a peroxide bleaching agent.
 Directions for these tray-based systems must be followed carefully since improper use may cause severe teeth sensitivities.
 Sensitive teeth can lead to pain when exposed to cold or hot foods and drinks.

 Compared to the products and methods mentioned above, baking soda is a much safer option for removing stains.
-Tooth whitening toothpastes that have highly abrasive particles are destructive to dental tissue, making baking soda an acceptable alternative.
+Tooth whitening toothpaste that has highly abrasive particles is destructive to dental tissue, making baking soda an acceptable alternative.

 Professional Methods of tooth whitening.